 We have leveraged our TORPEDO platform to generate a robust pipeline of orally available, potent and selective protein degradation drug candidates that may be capable of treating diseases in a wide range of organ systems and tissues.
 Our pipeline focus is on establishing clear clinical proof-of-concept for targets with well-established biology and a defined regulatory pathway.
 As shown in the table below, we currently have a number of preclinical programs in development.
-We anticipate that we will start dosing patients in our Phase 1/2 trial of CFT7455 in the first half of 2021.
-We expect that CFT8634, BRAF V600E, and RET programs will be in the clinic by the end of 2022.
-We are currently in the process of assessing our EGFR program in the context of the EGFR treatment landscape and determining the appropriate next steps for this program.
+We began dosing patients in our Phase 1/2 trial of CFT7455 in June 2021.
+We expect that CFT8634 and CFT8919 will be in the clinic by the end of 2022 and our goal is to also have a product candidate from our BRAF V600E program in the clinic by the end of 2022.
 Our three strategic collaborations with partners provide additional pipeline optionality and an expansion of our potential targets for protein degradation.

 We are advancing two types of protein degraders.
 We refer to the first type of degrader as MonoDACs, which are Monofunctional Degradation Activating Compounds.
 MonoDAC degraders function by binding to E3 ligases and creating a new surface on the E3 ligases that enhances the binding of the E3 ligases to target proteins.
 We refer to our second type of degrader as BiDACs, which are Bifunctional Degradation Activating Compounds.
 BiDAC degraders are designed so that one end of the molecule binds to the disease-causing target protein and the other end binds to the E3 ligase.
-Each of these types of degrader is intended to result in the same end point: the specific degraders utilize specific binding sites where chemical binding moieties, which are portions of a molecule, can be identified, which enables a rational drug discovery approach, while MonoDAC degraders, in contrast, rely on ligase-to-target protein surface interactions to drive the ubiquitination process, which is the process by which an E3 ligase tags a target protein for degradation using a molecular tag called ubiquitin, rather than specific compound-binding sites.
+Each of these types of degrader is intended to result in the same end point: the specific degradation of the target proteins of interest.
+These two approaches have complementary requirements for target engagement: BiDAC degraders utilize specific binding sites where chemical binding moieties, which are portions of a molecule, can be identified, which enables a rational drug discovery approach, while MonoDAC degraders, in contrast, rely on ligase-to-target protein surface interactions to drive the ubiquitination process, which is the process by which an E3 ligase tags a target protein for degradation using a molecular tag called ubiquitin, rather than specific compound-binding sites.

-Discovery Preclinical Clinical Ownership IKZF1/3 (CFT7455) Multiple Myeloma & Lymphoma C4 Therapeutics BRD9 (CFT8634) Synovial Sarcoma & SMARCB1 Deleted Tumors • C4 Therapeutics BRAF V600E Drug-Resistant BRAF mutant Melanoma & NSCLC • C4 Therapeutics (Roche) RET Drug-Resistant RET-Altered Tumors C4 Therapeutics EGFR Drug-Resistant EGFR+ NSCLC C4 Therapeutica Transcriptional Control Undisclosed Solid Tumors C4 Therapeutics Cancer Signaling Undisclosed Cancers C4Therapeutics Transcriptional Control Undisclosed Liquid Tumors C4Therapeutics Cancer Signaling Undisclosed Solid Tumors - C4 Therapeutics
+Target Indication(s) Discovery Preclinical Clinical Ownership IKZF1/3 (CFT7455) Multiple Myeloma & Lymphoma C4 Therapeutics BRD9 (CFT8634) Synovial Sarcoma & SMARCB1 Deleted Tumors - C4 Therapeutics EGFR (CFT8919) Drug-Resistant EGFR+ NSCLC - C4 Therapeutics BRAF V600E Drug-Resistant BRAF mutant Tumors C4 Therapeutics Roche RET Drug-Resistant RET-Altered Tumors C4 Therapeutics Transcriptional Control Undisclosed Solid Tumors - C4 Therapeutics Cancer Signaling Undisclosed Cancers - C4 Theropeutics Transcriptional Control Undisclosed Liquid Tumors - C4 Therapeutics Cancer Signaling Undisclosed Solid Tumors - C4 Theropeutics